amgod1/Innowise-Lab-Internship-Mini-paint/README.md

 ##### Canvas Component:

-- After drawing the component, we see a blank field and all possible tools for drawing and different actions.
+- After drawing the component, we see a **_blank field and all possible tools_** for drawing and different actions.
-- There are the following tools: pencil, line, rectangle, circle, line thickness and color setting, fill color setting, key to cancel the last action and key to clear the field.
+- There are the following tools: **_pencil, line, rectangle, circle, line thickness and color setting, fill color setting, button to cancel the last action and button to clear the field_**.
-- There is a key for loading a photo (size should be less than 1 megabyte).
-The key for sending the image to the server appears only after a successful upload of your image.
+- There is a button for **_uploading a photo_** (size should be less than 1 megabyte).
+The button for **_sending the image to the server_** appears only after a successful upload of your image.
-- After a successful upload, a notification will appear and prompt you to look at the home page to see all the latest images.
+- After a successful upload, a **_notification_** will appear and prompt you to look at the home page to **_see all the latest images_**.

 ##### Notes: